 We have been at the forefront of the use of on-site renewable energy, having invested $33 million in an expected 18 MW of solar PV capacity by 2020.
 Our investment in solar is forecast to return in excess of ten per cent average yield over ten years, and is central to meeting our target of a 60 per cent reduction in carbon emissions by 2025.

 Alternative energy such as solar power has been a focus of our sustainability strategy since 2014.
 We will continue to explore opportunities to expand the use of rooftop solar across our portfolio.

-This infographic shows where we will be rolling out our $23.5 million investment and why it makes good business sense.
+This infographic shows where we have installed on-site solar across our Commercial Property portfolio, and why it makes good business sense.

 We acknowledge that climate change presents risks and opportunities for our portfolio.
 Since 2012, we have used our climate and community resilience assessment process to manage physical climate-related impacts such as cyclones, floods and heatwaves.
 We have learned that enhancing climate resilience can improve business continuity and community wellbeing, while reducing costs associated with maintenance and insurance.

 We were the first Australian property company to publicly disclose our approach to climate risk in accordance with the Task Force on Climate-related Financial Disclosures, which included our climate resilience assessment process and how we have supported the transition to a low carbon economy.

 This infographic shows how our resilience assessment process results in climate-resilient assets and communities.

 Since 2011, we have used our customer-driven research to develop guiding principles for liveable communities.
 These principles inform project planning, community evaluation, place making, and collaboration.

 We set liveability targets for our communities and engage with our residents to understand what's working and what needs to change.